Tips for Booking a Rental Car in Europe

 Choosing a Pick-Up (and Drop-Off) Place and Time

 It's best and less stressful to begin your driving experience away from big cities, so try picking up your car away from major destinations.
 A pleasant scenario for a trip to England would be to start out (sans car) in the smaller city of Bath, rent a car when leaving Bath, explore Britain at your driving leisure, then drop off the car in York and take the train into London, where you can rely on the excellent public transportation system.
-That way you'd enjoy the three major city stops on your England itinerary — where the last thing you'd want is a car — without paying for one.
+That way you'd enjoy the three major city stops on your England itinerary without having to pay for a car.

-That said, beware the possible inconveniences of picking up your car in a small town — a tiny regional office almost certainly has a smaller fleet on hand.
-Don't plan to pick up or drop off your car in a small town on a Saturday afternoon, Sunday, or holiday, when offices are likely to be closed (except for train station and airport locations).
+That said, beware the possible inconveniences of picking up your car in a small town — a tiny regional office has a smaller fleet than a major airport agency.
+Don't plan to pick up or drop off your car in a small town on a Saturday afternoon, Sunday, or holiday, when offices are likely to be closed.

-Picking up a car at an airport or city train station usually costs more than picking it up downtown.
+Picking up a car at an airport or city train station usually costs more than from other locations.
 (Airport/train-station fees apply only to your pickup, not drop off.)
-If you don't need a car immediately after your arrival, look into a cheaper rental with a downtown pickup price.
-But airport or train-station pickup may still be worth it; many in-town rental locations have shorter hours (and may close at midday) or are buried in a maze of narrow streets.
-Also consider traffic — it may be easier to drive away from an airport or train station than a parking garage in the heart of the city.
+If you don't need a car immediately after your arrival, look into a cheaper rental with an in-town pickup price.
+Weigh the cost savings versus the potential inconvenience: Many in-town agencies have shorter hours (and may close at midday) or are buried in a maze of narrow streets.
 Before choosing a rental location, find it on a map.
-Some rental agencies will drop the car off at your hotel — for a fee.
+Some rental agencies will drop the car off at your hotel for a fee.

-European cars are rented in 24-hour periods, so select your pickup and drop-off times carefully — if you pick up the car at 10 a.m. on the first day and drop it off at noon on the last day, you'll be charged a whole day's rental for just those two hours.
+Cars are rented in 24-hour periods, so select your pickup and drop-off times carefully.
+If you pick up the car at 10 a.m. on the first day and drop it off at noon on the last day, you'll be charged a whole day's rental for just those two hours.
 Don't book your pickup time for earlier than you really need the car.
 Book a drop-off time that falls within that location's office hours (or make sure the drop-off location has an after-hours drop box).

 Sometimes it can make a lot of sense to start and end your car rental in different cities.
 One-way rentals are often free within the same country, but dropping off in another country will likely cost extra.
-Expect fees of $100–300, but if the start and end points are quite far apart, or if the drop-off point is an out-of-the-way location, this cost can top $1,000.
-Certain places seem to be especially expensive for one-way cross-border trips (Italy, Spain, Scandinavia, and far eastern Europe).
+Expect fees ranging from $250 to more than $1,200 and fewer pick-up and drop-off locations.
+One-way cross-border trips are especially expensive when renting in Italy, Scandinavia, and countries in Europe's eastern end.

-The extra cost of a one-way rental can still be worth it if it saves you a very long drive back to your first country.
-But if the last leg of your trip isn't too far from the border of the country you started in, a small tweak to your rental plans can save you plenty.
-Let's say you're renting a car in France for a trip that ends in Barcelona.
-By dropping the car off within France (in the town on Perpignan, i.e. as close to the border as possible) and hopping a train to Barcelona (roughly $50 per person), you could save hundreds in drop-off fees.
+Depending on which borders you will be crossing, the extra cost of a one-way rental could still be worth it.
+But if the last leg of your trip isn't too far from the border of the country you started in, a small tweak to your itinerary can save you plenty.
+Let's say you're renting a car in France for a trip that ends in Barcelona, Spain.
+By dropping the car off within France (as close to the border as possible) and hopping a train to Barcelona (roughly $50 per person), you could save hundreds in drop-off fees.
 (See my regional maps showing approximate one-way train-ticket prices, most of which show prices between major cities and the nearest border.)

 More Tips for Renting a Car